arth-shukla/arth-components/README.md

 Demos and documentation for the above library are available here: https://arth-shukla.github.io/my-icons-documentation/.

-A real project where I've used these components is this DnD Dice Roller: https://arth-shukla.github.io/dice-roller/.
+A real project where I've used some of these components is this DnD Dice Roller: https://arth-shukla.github.io/dice-roller/.

 # About Me